luca-nik/mev_agent/exercises/second/Exercise2.md

-# My solutions to Exercise 2
+# My Solution to Exercise 2

 In this exercise, I choose to swap the token pair `USDT`/`USDC`.